Hartselle is located approximately 10 miles south of Decatur, Alabama.

 The refuge has five hiking trails too, which cover up to four miles, and if you walk along the paths you may also discover squirrels, deer and even a few American alligators which were introduced into the reserve.

-The visitor centre has several observation platforms where you can photograph or spot birds and wildlife, and it’s also possible to fish for sunfish, catfish and bass out on the water.
+The visitor center has several observation platforms where you can photograph or spot birds and wildlife, and it’s also possible to fish for sunfish, catfish and bass out on the water.

 2. Point Mallard Water Park